Summary

 Take a vector of size 2:

-These are the entries we want to modify.
+Assume that these are the entries we want to modify.
 We want to zero out the 2nd entry using an orthogonal transformation.

 Denote by: